-To begin the marriage preparation process at St. Paul’s please follow these two steps:
+To begin the marriage preparation process at Saint Paul’s please follow these two steps:

-Step One: Read below about weddings at St. Paul’s.
+Step One: Read below about weddings at Saint Paul’s.

 Step Two: Contact Ann Trachtenberg to set up a meeting with one of the priests and for any additional questions.